rouatorjmen1/tunisian-hate-speech-pipeline/README.md

 This work replicates the experimental methodology detailed in the peer-reviewed publication:

-"Tunisian Dialect Hate Speech and Abuse Detection with BERT-Based Models" Roua Torjmen and Kais Haddar — Accepted at KES 2025
+"Tunisian Dialect Hate Speech and Abuse Detection with BERT-Based Models" Roua Torjmen and Kais Haddar —  Accepted Subject to Revision at KES 2025

 ##  Overview
 Overview